sinch/docs/docs/numbers/numbers-getting-started-rent-a-number.md

 ```
 Replace {projectId}, {clientId} and {clientSecret} with your values.

-You can filter by any property on the available number resource. learn more about it in the [API specification](https://developers.sinch.com/reference#numberservice_listavailablenumbers).
+You can filter by any property on the available virtual number resource.
+Learn more about it in the [API specification](https://developers.sinch.com/reference#numberservice_listavailablenumbers).

 #### Response